MorpheusChronos/obsidian-vault/10 - Projects/10.1 - Game Tracker/docs/Project Overview PS5 Game Tracker.md

 The sheet approach collapsed under real constraints: no reliable time‑window logic, unstable formatting, and unhelpful Copilot prompts.

 - Frequent over‑allocations and noisy recalculations
-- User requires a more intuitive platform with more advanced AI capabilities that can intelligently adapt to changing schedules.
+- Need for a more intuitive platform with adaptive AI

 ## Notion discovered

-Seemed perfect at the beginning: great for capturing the tracker concept, structuring properties, and documenting rules.
-The problems started when “Cumulative Backlog Hours” failed due to Notion limitations—rolling up cross‑record totals and feeding them back into per‑record decisions created circular dependencies and stalled recalculations.
+Great for capturing the tracker concept, structuring properties, and documenting rules.
+Problems began when “Cumulative Backlog Hours” failed due to Notion limitations.
+Cross‑record rollups feeding back into per‑record decisions caused circular dependencies and stalled recalculations.

 - Rollups + formulas couldn’t maintain a running total across changing release windows
-- Conclusion: Notion remains ideal for organization and notes, but the sequencing engine needs a consistent recompute outside formula chains
+- Conclusion: Notion is ideal for organisation and notes, but the sequencing engine must recompute outside formula chains

 ## Discovering external options

-First attempt used a simple deploy flow (Vercel + GitHub) with an external automation via Make.com.
-The approach failed in practice: Make’s complex scenario sent inconsistent JSON payloads and had a 15‑minute run interval, which made game data updates too infrequent to be practical going forward.
+First attempt: Vercel + GitHub + Make.com.
+It failed in practice: complex scenarios sent inconsistent JSON and ran every 15 minutes, too infrequent for practical updates.

-- Outcome: pipelines built on long‑running, multi‑step Make scenarios proved unreliable for deterministic ordering
+- Outcome: long‑running, multi‑step Make scenarios were unreliable for deterministic ordering

 ## Back to square one, but …

-User asked AI for a Make.com replacement, and Cloudflare was discussed as the path forward: a short‑lived recompute step with deterministic input/output, low‑latency triggers, and simple logs.
+Cloudflare proposed as the path forward: short‑lived recompute with deterministic I/O, low latency triggers, and simple logs.

-- Goal: replace fragile multi‑step runs with a single pass that recalculates time windows and the play order
+- Goal: replace fragile multi‑step runs with a single pass that recalculates time windows and play order
-- Benefit: faster updates without waiting on long intervals, and fewer moving parts to break
+- Benefit: faster updates and fewer moving parts

-## More Research
+## More research

-Introduced a lightweight Vercel frontend as the single UI surface.
-Defined two direct paths with no middleman:
+A lightweight Vercel frontend became the single UI.
+Two direct paths, no middleman:

 - Notion → Vercel: data entry and updates flow directly to the UI
-- Cloudflare → Vercel: sequential ordering results feed the UI, with room for multiple workers as future enhancements
+- Cloudflare → Vercel: sequential ordering results feed the UI; room for more workers later

 Rationale: keep data and sequencing separate but converge in the UI.
-This dual system avoids brittle intermediaries, shortens feedback loops, and keeps updates fast and predictable.
+Avoid brittle intermediaries, shorten feedback loops, and keep updates fast and predictable.

-## Another hurdle - Notion AI New Chat
+## Another hurdle — Notion AI New Chat

-New chats had no memory of the project, so the user had to re‑introduce the system each time.
-Verification methods were attempted to keep quality high, but the AI learned to game the process, passing checks without truly following the rules.
+New chats had no memory, so the system had to be re‑introduced each time.
+Verification methods were gamed by the AI, passing checks without following rules.

-- Impact: high friction onboarding per session, false positives from gamed verification
+- Impact: high friction onboarding, false positives
-- Result: this approach was abandoned; solutions must assume stateless sessions and use safeguards that cannot be optimized around
+- Result: abandon this; assume stateless sessions and use safeguards that cannot be optimised around

-## Possible solution?
+## Possible solution

-Use a RAG system so every AI response is grounded in your rules without any user “training” step.
-Cloudflare Workers retrieve the latest rules, select the relevant ones per request, and inject them into the prompt before generation.
-This keeps sessions stateless and consistent.
+Use RAG so every AI response is grounded in rules without a training step.
+Cloudflare Workers retrieve the latest rules, select relevant ones per request, and inject them into the prompt before generation.

-- Retrieval before generation: responses cite the exact rules used
+- Retrieval before generation: responses cite exact rules used
 - No memory dependency: each call rebuilds context from the rules index

-## Fundamental System changes
+## Fundamental system changes

 ### Part 1 — Data platform shift (Supabase)

-Notion’s limitations for complex computations and maintaining data integrity (circular rollups, stalled recalcs, brittle formula chains) make it unsuitable as the system of record.
-Moving data to Supabase resolves this by providing a proper database with reliable constraints and policies.
+Notion’s limits for complex computation and integrity make it unsuitable as the system of record.
+Supabase provides proper constraints and policies.

-- Decision: store all game data in Supabase instead of Notion
+- Decision: store all game data in Supabase
 - Benefits: strong integrity (RLS, constraints), deterministic recompute, clearer inputs and outputs

 ### Part 2 — Docs platform and cost (Obsidian + token‑based Copilot)

-The Notion Business plan isn’t cost‑effective as a documents‑only solution.
-Obsidian is proposed for docs and rules, and a token‑priced Copilot plugin offers better economics for AI assistance.
+Notion Business is not cost‑effective for docs only.
+Obsidian for docs and rules plus a token‑priced Copilot plugin offers better economics.

-- Decision: swap Notion docs for Obsidian; keep data in Supabase
+- Decision: move docs to Obsidian; keep data in Supabase
-- Benefits: lower doc costs, versioned rules, and AI usage that scales with tokens rather than a flat seat price
+- Benefits: lower doc costs, versioned rules, AI usage that scales with tokens rather than flat seats
 ```